francescoo22/masters-thesis/chapters/5-Annotation-System.typ

   Get-Var, Get-Path,
 )

 As described in the previous subsection, the lookup function might not return the correct annotation for a given path.
-The task of returning the right annotation for a path within a context is left to the (partial) function described in this chapter.
+The task of returning the right annotation for a path within a context is left to the (partial) function described in this section.

 $ \_(\_) : Delta -> p -> alpha beta $